top of page

 Big Wall Knots

 The lightest but most useful thing you can take up a big wall is knowledge.
-Welcome to a resource that will help you be successful in getting up big rocks.
+Welcome to a free resource that will help you be successful in getting up big rocks.
 Big walling is a big topic so we broke it into bite-size "pitches" with a video to START each one.
-The aim is to have lots of videos, photos, and written content in each section, not just of our stuff but your stuff as well.
-See HowNOT2 contribute your beta below.
+The aim is to have lots of videos, photos, and written content in each section, not just of our stuff, but from others as well.
+There are 14 chapters (blogs) that cover the topic A-Z and we will guide you to all of them in the main "ebook".

 It's "knot" that hard to learn how to twist your rope in all the ways you need to go up a wall.
 This ties together a foundation for the next chapters so we can just show you what to do without getting stuck on knot basics.
 Knots are actually quite easy though.
 There are about 5 families of knots you will use and honestly only 3 would get you by.
 Hitches are nothing unless you have something in them and there are only 3 of those you need to know.
 Friction hitches let you bite a rope with a smaller rope and they are a handy and lightweight tool to have.
 Learn all 5 of those but you'll probably only use 1 or 2.
 We also cover anchor concepts so you know what to aim for when building anchors.